Mrs. Greif's Counselor's Corner

 My email: Rachel_S_Greif@mcpsmd.org

-I am thrilled to be the school counselor at Brooke Grove ES for my fourth year!
+I am thrilled to be the school counselor at Brooke Grove ES for my fifth year!
 This will be my 16th year in MCPS.
-Prior to coming to BGES I was most recently the school counselor at Chevy Chase Elementary School for 3 years.
+Prior to coming to BGES I was the school counselor at Chevy Chase Elementary School for 3 years.
 Before I began school counseling I was a middle school math teacher for 8 years!
 I knew I always wanted to become a school counselor so I am thrilled be able to do so.

 I am full time at BGES!
 I have two beautiful children (ages 6- and 8- Chase will be a first grader and Hailey will be a third grader at BGES this year!).
 My family is the most important thing to me and I am lucky to be able to center my life and activities around my husband, children, and extended family.
 I also enjoy playing field hockey and lacrosse, watching football (go, Redskins!), watching movies, reading, math, dogs, cooking, going to the beach, and spending time with friends.

 I am so excited to work and live in the BGES Community!
 I look forward to working with the students, parents, and staff here at BGES.
 Please feel free to contact me with any concerns or questions regarding your children and their social/emotional and academic well- being.
 I believe in working as a team to achieve optimal success for every student!

 My Role as a School Counselor:

 School Counseling at the Elementary Level Description of school counseling at the elementary level

 Check out my School Counseling Brochure!!